 What if I have fines or I am over the checkout limit?

 Library staff can override fine restrictions and checkout limits during the pandemic response.
 If you would like to pay your fines, our online payment system is still available.
 Click here to login to your account to pay your fines online.

 Yes.
 You may call Hampton Community Library at (412) 684-1098.
 Please be aware that staffing is limited at this time, so if we are unable to answer your call, please try again in a little while.

 What are you doing to protect the safety of patrons and library staff?

-The contactless curbside pickup model we are using provides maximum social distancing for the safety of our patrons and our staff.
-Staff will use gloves and cloth face coverings in accordance with Allegheny County workplace safety policy and CDC guidelines.
+The contactless curbside park and pickup model we are using provides maximum social distancing for the safety of our patrons and our staff.
+Staff is adhering to the Township of Hampton, Allegheny County, and CDC workplace safety policies and guidelines.

 Items returned may take longer to be checked in and off of your card since we will have to quarantine them, for the safety of the staff, before we can check them in.

-Patrons and staff should not approach one another and should respect the need for social distancing.
-This may feel uncomfortable but it is necessary to provide a safe, contactless pickup service.
-If you notice patrons at the pickup cart, please remain in your vehicle until the previous patron has departed.
+Patrons and staff should respect the need for social distancing.
+This may feel uncomfortable, but it is necessary to provide a safe, contactless park and pickup service.
+If you notice patrons at the table, please remain at a safe distance until the previous patron has departed.

 Why are you using plastic bags for pickup items?

 Plastic bags are a temporary measure to protect patron privacy, protect physical materials, and limit unnecessary contact.
 Bags help separate materials to avoid the need for patrons to sort through items on the pickup table.